olegfomenko/blog/_posts/2024-06-09-ciphers-mode.md

 One of the highest vulnerability of this mode is that usage of same initialization vectors cause more security risks than in all previous modes.
-For example for texts $$m, \hat{m}$$ and ciphertexts $$c, \hat{c}$$ generated with same initialization vectors: $$c \oplus \hat{c} = m \oplus k \oplus \hat{m} \oplus k = m \oplus \hat{m}$$.
-So, with the knowledge of one of open texts, hacker can easily recover the other text.
+For example for texts $$m, \hat{m}$$ and ciphertexts $$c, \hat{c}$$ generated with same initialization vectors we can calculate $$c \oplus \hat{c} = m \oplus k \oplus \hat{m} \oplus k = m \oplus \hat{m}$$.
+So, with the knowledge of one of the open texts, hacker can easily recover the other text.

 Also, if one of the $$k_i$$ appears twice, it will cause the whole chain to repeat.
-This problem is more likely to occur after a large number of encryptions, so it is obviously necessary to limit the maximum number of encryptions per key.
+This problem is more likely to occur after a large number of encryptions (see the collisions section below), so it is obviously necessary to limit the maximum number of encryptions per key.

 ## CTR (counter) mode

-Counter mode can be determined as a modification of the OFB mode because it utilizes the same approaches.
+CTR mode can be determined as a modification of the OFB mode because it utilizes the same approaches.

 $$k_i = Enc(nonce | i, k)$$